wybodekker/instscript/README.md

 instscript installs a (bash, ruby, perl, ...) script, which is maintained using the git source code management system.
-The environment variable PREFIX tells where thing are
+The environment variable PREFIX tells where things are
 installed: